datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 data.
 As such, a datahub mediates and manages how data flows between systems and makes states of data visible to consumers outside the datahub.

-In a sense, you could say that a datahub is a digital representation of an enterprise and also what Sesam often becomes when it is used properly.
+In a sense, you could say that a datahub is both a digital representation of an enterprise and what Sesam becomes when used properly.

 As with any other technologies there are pros and cons.
 Some of these are listed below, so you might be able to recognize them down the road.

 Pros:

-- Enterprise scope, i.e., runs on cloud, hybrid.
+- Enterprise scope, i.e., runs on cloud, on-prem, hybrid.

 - Creates visibility into all data.